Lateral Lumbar Interbody Fusion

-Once the incision is made, a probe is inserted to assist the surgeon in detecting compressed nerve roots and avoiding healthy nerve tissue.
+Dr. Girardi will start by making an incision.
+Next, he inserts a probe to assist in detecting compressed nerve roots and avoiding healthy nerve tissue.
 Dilators are used to separate and gently retract the muscles.
-An imaging device helps to ensure precision as the surgeon removes the injured disc, bone spurs and any other nearby debris.
+An imaging device helps to ensure precision as Dr. Girardi removes the injured disc, bone spurs and any other nearby debris.
 This restores room for the nerves that have been compressed.

 A bone graft or bone morphogenetic protein is then inserted into the space that has been created.
 BMP has been approved by the FDA to stimulate bone growth in spinal fusion surgery.
 Once the surgeon has inserted the spacer that contains the graft material, being careful to avoid the spinal cord and adjacent nerves, metal plates, rods and screws are attached as needed.
 These instruments will hold the bones in place, maintaining spinal stability as the vertebrae grow together.